<< Yesterday | This Day in Baseball History |

 1981 |

 "I told him to quit threatening me.
 If he wants me to go, make the move - don't wait.
-I can't take it any longer" - GENE MICHAEL, speaking to the press about his relationship with George Steinbrenner.
-Calling the decision the most the ''most agonizing'' he has made running the club, Yankees' owner George Steinbrenner fires Gene Michael and replaces him with Bob Lemon.
-The dismissal results from the former skipper's comments to the press concerning his inability to tolerate the constant threats of dismissal and his refusal to apologize for the August 28 remarks. |
+I can't take it any longer," - GENE MICHAEL, speaking to the press about his relationship with George Steinbrenner.
+Calling the decision the "most agonizing'' he has made running the club, Yankees' owner George Steinbrenner fires Gene Michael and replaces him with Bob Lemon.
+The dismissal results from the former skipper's comments to the press regarding his inability to tolerate the constant threats of dismissal and his refusal to apologize for the remarks made on August 28. |

 1985 | In a matchup of aces that lives up to its advanced billing, Dwight Gooden and Fernando Valenzuela hook up in one of the best pitchers' duels in recent memory.
 New York beats Los Angeles at Chavez Ravine, 2-0, thanks to Darryl Strawberry's two-run double on a day that the 20-year-old Mets right-hander strikes out ten batters, throwing nine shutout innings, while the Dodger southpaw pitches 11 innings without allowing a run. |